AuroraNemoia/auroranemoia.github.io/pages/pygmalion-linux.md

 ## Adding characters
 If you want to add existing character templates from the community:

-You can find characters here: https://rentry.org/pygbotprompts#tavernai-characters
+You can find characters at the [rentry](https://rentry.org/pygbotprompts#tavernai-characters) or the [official discord](https://discord.gg/bv4xczmcyk):

-- Go to your Tavern AI folder
-- Go to the public folder
+- Open TavernAI and navigate to `Characters`
+- Click on the `+Import` button, this is located right next to the `+` button used for creating a new character.
+- You're done.

+## Softprompts
+Softprompts in language models are a way to provide a model with some context or a starting point before it generates text.
+In the case of PygmalionAI, the majority softprompts available are related to specific anime series or topics.
+By providing a softprompt, the model can generate text that is more relevant and focused on the specific context provided.
+This is particularly useful for those who want to generate conversations or dialogues about their favorite series.
+The softprompt helps the model generate text that is more specific to the anime fan's interests and tastes.

+- Download your softprompt of choice from the [official discord server](https://discord.gg/bv4xczmcyk).
-- And finally in the characters folder
+- Add your softprompts in `.zip` format to the `KoboldAI/softprompts`.
-- Create a subfolder with the name of the character then drop the JSON file and the avatar in there.
-- That's it!
-You'll be able to pick the character in the Tavern UI.
+- Make sure KoboldAI is running, and pygmalion is already loaded.
+- An option for softprompts should appear in KoboldAI UI.
+There, you can load it in.
+- Have fun!

 ## Something broke!
 First off, Google is your friend, most of Kobold and Tavern are really just a hodge-podge of existing popular libraries cobbled together into something that works.
 Meaning most errors you'll encounter, others probably have too.

-If you can't figure out anything, [Come see us on the Official Discord!](https://discord.gg/bv4xczmcyk)
+If you can't figure out anything, [Come see us on the Official Discord!](https://discord.gg/bv4xczmcyk).